Scratch-building: Tools

 - Extremely useful for slicing the super-thin .13mm styrene sheets that you cannot score and snap.
 I only use the .13 mm for making raised-panel greeblies, as the thickness is perfect for smaller scales.

-- Some people also report using it for thin brass sheets as well.
+- Some paper cutters work on thin brass sheets as well.

 Now, at some point during scratch-building, you may need to make dials or circles for your models.
-This is where you have to specialty tools to form the shape perfectly.
-I have 2 tools in my inventory to accomplish this:
+This is where you have to have specialty tools to form the shape perfectly.
+I have 2 tools in my inventory to accomplish this.
+However, there are several out there that work just as well.

 - can make dials, rivets, bolt-heads, etc.